MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

 #### Modifying the Leaderboard
 After creating the leaderboard, its name will appear under the same creation menu of the Desktop Editor.
 If more than one leaderbard is available, they can be sorted by clicking on the "Sort" icon next to the + symbol.
 Hovering over the leaderboard name will enable the following actions:

-1. Edit, indicated by the pencil icon: All leaderboard attributes are editable.
+1. Edit, indicated by the pencil icon.
+All leaderboard attributes are editable.
-1. Delete, indicated by the trash can icon: It removes its data storage from the world.
+1. Delete, indicated by the trash can icon.
+It removes its data storage from the world.

 !!! warning Exercise caution when changing the name id or deleting the leaderboard: scripts that are referencing this leaderboard will have to be updated, otherwise it will cause compiling errors.

 !!! error The leaderboard data will be lost after its deletion, even if a new one is crated with the same name.
-Exception to this rule occurs if the current leaderboard values are also stored in a player persistent variable, and a script is configured to update the value in the gizmo when players return to the world; if a player never returns, their score will never be displayed again.
+Exception to this rule occurs if the current leaderboard values are also stored in a player persistent variable, and a script is configured to update the value on the gizmo when players return to the world; if a player never returns, their score will never be displayed again.

 #### Using the Gizmo
 The Leaderboard gizmo can be found in the Destop Editor under the Build Menu, Gizmos option.
 Search for the "World Leaderboard" option, and drag it into the world scene.
 Its properties are: